telerik/document-processing-docs/libraries/radpdfprocessing/features/digital-signature.md

 {{region radpdfprocessing-features-digital-signature_2}}

 	// Define the certificate which will be used for the signing.
 	System.Security.Cryptography.X509Certificates.X509Certificate2 certificate = new System.Security.Cryptography.X509Certificates.X509Certificate2(certificateFilePath, certificateFilePassword);

 	// The name of the signature must be unique. string signatureName = "SampleSignature";

 	// This is the Form XObject element that represents the contents of the signature field.
 	Form form = new Form();
 	form.FormSource = new FormSource();
-    form.FormSource.Size = new Size(120, 120);
+	form.FormSource.Size = new Size(220, 220);

 	// We will use the editor to fill the Form XObject.
 	FixedContentEditor formEditor = new FixedContentEditor(form.FormSource);
+	form.Position.Translate(10, 10);
 	formEditor.DrawCircle(new Point(50, 50), 20);
 	formEditor.DrawText(signatureName);

 	// The Signature object is added to a signature field, so we can add a visualization to it.
 	SignatureField signatureField = new SignatureField(signatureName);
 	signatureField.Signature = new Signature(certificate);

 	// The widget contains the Form XObject and defines the appearance of the signature field.
 	SignatureWidget widget = signatureField.Widgets.AddWidget();
 	widget.Rect = new Rect(new Point(200, 600), new Size(100, 100));
-    widget.Border = new AnnotationBorder(100, AnnotationBorderStyle.Solid, null);
+	widget.Border = new AnnotationBorder(10, AnnotationBorderStyle.Solid, null);
 	widget.Content.NormalContentSource = form.FormSource;
 	widget.RecalculateContent();

 	// The Widget class inherits from Annotation.
 And, as any other annotation, must be added to the respective collection of the page.

 	RadFixedDocument document = new RadFixedDocument();
 	RadFixedPage page = document.Pages.AddPage();
 	page.Annotations.Add(widget);

+	var editor = new FixedContentEditor(page);
+	editor.Position.Translate(200, 400);
+	editor.DrawForm(form.FormSource);
 	document.AcroForm.FormFields.Add(signatureField);
+	widget.RecalculateContent();
+	widget.AppearanceCharacteristics.Background = new Telerik.Windows.Documents.Fixed.Model.ColorSpaces.RgbColor(255, 0, 0);

-    using (Stream stream = File.Open("signed.pdf", FileMode.OpenOrCreate))
+	using (Stream stream = File.OpenWrite("signed.pdf"))
 	{
 	    new PdfFormatProvider().Export(document, stream);
 	}
 {{endregion}}